jeremija/amd-page-loader/README.md

 1. Use the `PageLoader.init(p_params)` to set the configuration.
 It will create a new instance of PageLoader.
    * `p_params.selector` defines the element to append the html pages to,
-   * `p_params.htmlPrefix` defines the url prefix for the html templates, relative to the current url and
+   * `p_params.htmlPrefix` defines the url prefix for the html templates, relative to the current url,
    * `p_params.jsPrefix` defines the url prefix for the js templates, relative to the amd loader's base url.
 2. `pageLoader.load(p_page)` tries to load the page by name.
 In this sample, the final url strings will be:
-   * `js/pages/page-name.html` for the html page and
+   * `js/pages/page-name.html` for the html page,
    * `../../js/pages/page-name.js` for page's javascript module.
-3. `pageLoader.success(p_callback)` sets the function to be called if the page loading was successful.
+3. `pageLoader.success(p_callback)` sets the function to be called if the page loading was successful,
-4. `pageLoader.fail(p_errback)` sets the function to be called if an error happened while loading the page
+4. `pageLoader.fail(p_errback)` sets the function to be called if an error ocurred while loading the page.

 #License